Kaburum/tracking-test-landing/README.md

 # Tracking Test Landing Page

-A simple HTML landing page with backend API designed for testing JavaScript tracking implementations.
+A simple HTML landing page with backend API designed for testing JavaScript tracking implementations and AI-powered text humor generation.

 ## Features

+### Core Features
 - Clean, modern design with gradient background
 - Responsive layout that works on all devices
 - Interactive button for testing click tracking